Jean-Luc Schneider

-Jean-Luc Schneider (born 18 September 1959) is the Chief Apostle of the New Apostolic Church.
+Jean-Luc Schneider (born 18 September 1959) is the former Chief Apostle of the New Apostolic Church.
 He succeeded Wilhelm Leber on 19 May 2013 to become the ninth Chief Apostle of the New Apostolic Church.
-Jean-Luc Schneider is the first Frenchman to lead the New Apostolic Church.
+He was succeeded by Helge Mutschler on 24 May 2026.
+Jean-Luc Schneider was the first Frenchman to lead the New Apostolic Church.
+He served as Chief Apostle from 19 May 2013 until his retirement on 24 May 2026.

 Early life

 Jean-Luc Schneider was born into a New Apostolic family on 18 September 1959, the eldest of three children.
 In 1983, he married his wife Pascale and they have two daughters.

 He and his wife live in a part of metropolitan Strasbourg, North-Eastern France.

 As a young man, he studied at a management school.
 He was employed by a French gas company after the completion of his military service in 1982.
 After working in various capacities within the company, he was later appointed as manager in the Strategy and Finance department.